forquare/hashbang0.com/content/post/2008-11-28-sun-week-twentyone.md

 +++
 date = "2008-11-28T15:40:37"
-title = "Sun - Week Twentyone"
+title = "Sun - Week Twenty-one"
 tags = ["SCSI TOI","SMF course"]
 categories = ["Sun"]
 +++

-Monday morning started with us meeting several of our oversea's friends.
+Monday morning started with us meeting several of our overseas friends.
 Anthony from Singapore, Micheal from Germany and Tim from America.
 And we had a TOI about SCSI given by James MacFarlane.

 Tuesday me and Michael set up some new boxes, and did some other menial tasks.